With proper planning, you can assist users in retrieving accidentally deleted items and items that became unavailable because of database damage.

 (Conditional) If you are prompted:

-In thefield, browse to and select the restore area directory.
+In thefield, browse to and select the restore area folder.

 In thefield, type your GroupWise password.